RIT-MDRC/Legacy_Catbot/README.md

 ### Note

--   On extension conflict error (at least that @hiro encountered)
+-   On extension conflict error (at least that @hiromon0125 encountered)
     > Disable/uninstall arduino extension due to conflicts with PIO extension